JaPNaA/JaPNaA/README.md

 Hello!
 I'm JaPNaA (Just a Person Not an Alien).

-I'm a second-year student majoring in computer science and a teaching assistant at the University of Toronto!
+I'm a third-year student majoring in computer science and a teaching assistant at the University of Toronto!

 On my GitHub page, you'll mostly find the code that I've written for fun.